Foraging for Burdock & Making Carduni

 Some of the reported beneficial properties of burdock are its use as a blood purifier, detox agent, anti-bacterial, and anti-fungal treatment.
-It is rich in vitamins and minerals, including vitamins C and niacin, as well as chromium, calcium, magnesium, iron and copper.
+It is rich in vitamins and minerals, including vitamins C and niacin, as well as chromium, calcium, magnesium, iron, and copper.
 Some research also suggests that burdock has compounds that combat cancer.
 For more info about the health benefits of burdock, check out this article.

 *Caution!
 Do not eat any wild foods unless you are absolutely sure you have identified them correctly!
-The Self Sufficient HomeAcre is providing this information for your entertainment and assumes no liability for issues arising from consumption of misidentified plant material.
+The Self Sufficient HomeAcre is providing this information for your entertainment and assumes no liability for issues arising from the consumption of misidentified plant material.
 Get a good plant identification book, or go foraging with an expert to make sure you stay safe!